 Palo Alto Networks Threat Prevention safeguards your network against traditional attacks and targeted, advanced threats perpetrated by organized cyberattacks.
 It offers extensive exploit, malware, and command-and-control (C2) security.

-Additionally, Palo Alto Networks Threat Prevention provides log management, comprehensive exploit, malware, and C2 protection to protect the enterprise from cyber threats.
+Palo Alto Networks Threat Prevention also provides log management, comprehensive exploit, malware, and C2 protection to protect the enterprise from cyberthreats.

 - Palo Alto Threat Prevention uses Snort and other advanced IPS technologies with NGFW to create a unified security policy rule base.

-- Inspect all traffic threats regardless of port, protocol, or encryption, and provide visibility into attacks to ensure organization safety.
+- Inspects all traffic threats regardless of port, protocol, or encryption, and provide visibility into attacks to ensure organization safety.

-- Automatically block known malware, vulnerability exploits, and C2.
+- Automatically blocks known malware, vulnerability exploits, and C2.

-- Automate security to get automatic updates for new threats.
+- Automates security to get automatic updates for new threats.

 Check Point IPS

-Check Point IPS provides a comprehensive, integrated NGFW intrusion prevention system that combines real-time attack detection and blocking with network security policy enforcement.
+Check Point IPS provides a comprehensive NGFW, with integrated IDS/IPS functionality that combines real-time attack detection and blocking with network security policy enforcement.
 It can be deployed as a physical or virtual appliance.

-With its unique ability to stop attacks before impacting your organization, Check Point IPS protects enterprises against cyber threats, including malware and targeted attacks.
+With its ability to stop attacks before impacting your organization, Check Point protects enterprises against cyberthreats, including malware and targeted attacks.
 It uses a combination of signatures, protocol validation, anomaly detection, and behavioral analysis to detect intrusions in real time.
 You can also use it to enforce security policies across multiple devices on your network from one centralized location.